Why you should Consider an Irish Holding Company

 Business Culture

 Ireland is viewed the world over as a leading business environment.
 Our political stability and the elements that make up our regulatory regime are key to this.
 Also, if you’re not a fan of bureaucracy, Ireland is considered low in this regard.
-This is thanks to bodies like the IDA and Enterprise Ireland who provide excellent support to entrepreneurs.
+This is thanks to bodies like the IDA and Enterprise Ireland, which provide excellent support to entrepreneurs.

 So what’s the incentive to set up a business in Ireland?
 Our corporate tax regime is ours.
 Our corporate tax is 12.5% and when you couple that with our international double tax agreements.
 What is left is a fantastic fiscal platform for a holding company.

-Ireland has double tax treaties with the like of Australia, Canada, US, China as well as the OECD countries and of course all EU member states.
-Under these agreements, direct taxes are covered, and Ireland’s case are:
+Ireland has double tax treaties with the likes of Australia, Canada, the US, and China, as well as the OECD countries and, of course, all EU member states.
+Under these agreements, direct taxes are covered, and Ireland’s case is:

 - Universal Social Charge